telerik/xaml-docs/controls/radchartview/features/labels/custom-smart-labels-strategy.md

 #### Figure 1: Labels without Custom Smart Label Strategy
 ![radchartview-labels-custom-smart-labels-strategy_NoStrategy](images/radchartview-labels-custom-smart-labels-strategy_1.png)

-Looking at the Figure 1 you can easily observe that some of the labes are overlapped and it is not clear enough which label for which data point corresponds to.
+Looking at the Figure 1 you can easily observe that some of the labes are overlapped and it is not clear enough which label for which data point corresponds.
 To change the position of the label we can create custom label strategy.
-To do that we will need to create custom class which inherit __ChartSmartLabelsStrategyBase()__ class.
-You can use this base class to control the positioning of the labels.
-The arranging of the labels is happening in the __CalculateLabelsPositions()__ method.
-So this method need be override and inside it we can create custom logic for positioning the labels in a position so that they are not overlapped. **Example 4** demonstrate a possible solution for such purpose.
+To do that we will need to create a custom class which inherits ChartSmartLabelsStrategyBase.
+You can use this class to control the positioning of the labels.
+The arranging of the labels is happening in the CalculateLabelsPositions() method.

 #### __[C#] Example 4: Creating custom ChartSmartLabelsStrategyBase__
 {{region radchartview-labels-custom-smart-labels-strategy_4}}